ggunay/deeplint-pack-aws-s3/README.md

-# DeepLint Policy AWS S3
+# DeepLint Package AWS S3

-The [DeepLint](https://deeplint.com) policy to check AWS S3 related resources.
+The [DeepLint](https://deeplint.com) package to check and fix problems for AWS S3 related resources.